-As a condition for study activation, each study site must have a site or study-specific SOP for Data Management.
+As a condition of study activation, the study site must have a site or study-specific SOP for Data Management.
 This SOP should be reviewed and followed in combination with the information contained in the study protocol, this SSP Manual, and the site's Clinical Quality Management Plan (CQMP).